clarive/cla-jenkins-plugin/README.md

 Parameters:

 - **Item Name -** Name you want to set for the item.
 - **Item Token -** The token to be able to build the item remotely.
-It can be manually asigned in Jenkins or automatically with the palette item.
+It can be manually asigned in Jenkins.
 - **JenkinsServer -** The Jenkins Server CI where the item is.
 Need to be previously created.

 Example: